 A. Natural Suspending Agents

-- Acacia: Used as 5–10% solution.
+- Acacia: Used as a 5–10% solution.

 - Bentonite: An inorganic clay that swells in water to form a thixotropic gel.